cofide/connect-reference/README.md

 ## Single trust zone with cofidectl

-Run this script to deploy a single trust zone in a Kind cluster using cofidectl.
+Run this script to deploy a single trust zone in a Kind cluster using cofidectl with OSS SPIRE.
 Validates the deployment with ping-pong.

 ```sh
 ./single-trust-zone-cofidectl.sh
 ```

-A corresponding script that uses cofidectl and [terraform-provider-cofide](https://registry.terraform.io/providers/cofide/cofide/latest/docs) with Cofide Spire can be run using:
+A corresponding script that uses cofidectl and [terraform-provider-cofide](https://registry.terraform.io/providers/cofide/cofide/latest/docs) with Cofide SPIRE can be run using:

 ```sh
 ./single-trust-zone-cofidectl-tf.sh